 5. Rather than banning social media, supervise your kids’ and teens’ use of it

 Emily Mendez, M.S.
 EdS, Mental Health & Substance Abuse Expert

-Social media has many positive aspects for both teens and adults alike.
+Social media has many positive aspects for both teens and adults.
 You have access to worldwide news and knowledge.
-Adolescents and teens can learn about cultures and nationalities all over the globe.
-They learn about other cultures’ music, likes, and way of life.
+Adolescents and teens can learn about different nationalities all over the globe.
+They learn about other cultures’ music, traditions, and way of life.

 Kids and teens will find a way to access social media even if you prohibit it.
-Rather than banning social media, supervise your kids and teens use of it.
+Rather than banning social media, supervise your their use of it.
 Make sure that they are using age-appropriate apps and sites that you can monitor.
-Also, have conversations about unhealthy behaviors promoted on social media.
-Make sure your teen knows that these behaviors are unsafe.
 Keep up with social media trends that are popular with adolescents and teens.
 Have a conversation with your teen about the dangers of engaging in behavior that they see on social media.